30 of the best music videos of all time

 Frontier Psychiatrist by The Avalanches (2000)

-A chorus of ghosts, a lead singer whose a terrapin with the head of an elderly gentleman, a skeleton DJ with a golden eyeball and an actual crazy coconut.
+A chorus of ghosts, a lead singer who is a terrapin with the head of an elderly gentleman, a skeleton DJ with a golden eyeball and an actual crazy coconut.
 There's just so much to... enjoy.

 Fun fact: The video was runner-up in the Best Music Video category at the 2002 Rushes Soho Shorts Film Festival, also coming in at no. 19 on Pitchfork Media's Top 50 Music Videos of the 2000s.